Fastest journey12hr 48m

 Booking for the entire journey opens about 12 weeks in advance of travel, and that’s when you’ll find the cheapest tickets.
 You may consider booking the journey from London to Barcelona even earlier, as that’s available for sale four months in advance.
 You can then always add the connecting domestic UK leg when tickets are released for sale a little later.

-Bath to London
+Bath Spa to London Paddington

 Most fast trains from Bath Spa take between 85 and 95 minutes for the 170-km journey to London Paddington, making three or four intermediate stops along the way.
 This is a very pleasant ride.
 You may catch a glimpse of the Uffington White Horse as the train skirts the Berkshire Downs.
 Later, the railway follows the beautiful Thames Valley downstream.
 On the approach into London you’ll see Windsor Castle away to your right.